 - 1 3/4 cups white whole wheat flour

-- 1 (10-ounce) bag mixed mint and dark chocolate chips (OR swap 3/4 cup dark chocolate (at least 62%) chocolate chips and 3/4 cup mint baking chips, Andes creme de menthe baking pieces, or chopped Andes mints)
+- 10 ounces mixed mint and dark chocolate chips (1 bag) (OR swap 3/4 cup dark chocolate chips (at least 62%) and 3/4 cup mint baking chips, Andes creme de menthe baking pieces, or chopped Andes mints)

 - When ready to bake, place a rack in the center of your oven and preheat the oven to 350 degrees F. Line a baking sheet with parchment paper or a silicone baking mat.
 With a cookie scoop or spoon, portion the cookies by heaping tablespoons, spacing them 1 inch apart on the prepared baking sheet.
 Bake for 7 minutes, until barely dry on the top and edges but still gooey and soft inside.
 Let cool on the baking sheet for 5 minutes, then gently transfer to a cooling rack.
 (I like to slide my piece of parchment or silicone baking mat right off the baking sheet and onto the cooling rack.)

-- Dough can be prepared through Step 1 and stored covered in the refrigerator for up to 3 days or frozen for up to 3 months.
+- TO MAKE COOKIE DOUGH AHEAD: Dough can be prepared through Step 1 and stored covered in the refrigerator for up to 3 days or frozen for up to 3 months.
 Let stand at room temperature until soft enough to scoop, then bake as directed.
 (If frozen, thaw overnight in the refrigerator first.)

-- Scooped cookie balls can be refrigerated for up to 3 days or frozen for up to 3 months.
+- TO MAKE COOKIE DOUGH BALLS AHEAD: Scooped cookie balls can be refrigerated for up to 3 days or frozen for up to 3 months.
 To freeze, place the unbaked cookie balls on a baking sheet, freeze, then transfer to a ziptop bag.
 Bake directly from frozen, adding a minute or two to the baking time.